magdielcardoso/discuza/CONTRIBUTING.md

     cd discuza
     ```
 3.  **Set up your development environment:** Follow the instructions in the [README.md](README.md#️-running-locally-manual-steps) (either using `make setup` or the manual steps).
+    *   Ensure that the Git pre-commit hooks are active after setup, as they help maintain code style by running RuboCop.
 4.  **Create a new branch:** Choose a descriptive name for your branch.
     ```bash
     git checkout -b feature/your-descriptive-feature-name